babelsociety/website/content/blog/beyond-market-economy/index.md

 # An alternative: Babel Economy

-We have already discussed at length how Babel Economy looks like in the article "[Babel In Depth: Economy](@/blog/in-depth-economy/index.md)".
+We have already discussed at length how Babel Economy looks like in the article "[Babel in depth: Economy](@/blog/in-depth-economy/index.md)".

 As a quick reminder, Babel Economy is strictly decentralized, but it doesn't use markets to distribute products, there is no money and consumption is free under certain limits, depending on each product and environment constraints.